JMiguelJmnz/PyTorch-Classification-Models/2-Pytorch-Image-Classification/README.md

 ```
 After creating the groups we proceed with to transform the information so we can use it

-by using label_encoder we'ld change the labels of the images to numerical values so our code can interpret them
+by using label_encoder we change the labels of the images to numerical values so our code can interpret them
 ```python
 label_encoder = LabelEncoder()
 label_encoder.fit(data_df["labels"])
 ```

-With transform we will be able to addapt each image to the required size and format
+With transform we will be able to adapt each image to the required size and format
 ```python
 transform = transforms.Compose([
     transforms.Resize((128,128)),